biodash/biodash.github.io/content/codeclub/S02E03_rmarkdown/index.md

 ## Introduction

 R Markdown consists of an amazing ecosystem of R packages to produce many types of technical content.
 Its signature capability is that is can **print formatted text, run R code, and display the results, all inside a single document**.
-Furthermore, you can easily export this document in a large variety of formats, including HTML, PDF, Word, RTF, etc. The webpage you are looking at now was written completely in R Markdown.
+Furthermore, you can easily export this document in a large variety of formats, including HTML, PDF, Word, RTF, etc. The webpage you are looking at now was written (almost) completely in R Markdown.

 At the most basic level, instead of using comments interleaved with your code in an R script:
 `# This is a comment`